TRNisbet/trnhw19/ReadMeTRNHW19.md

 # Unit 19 React Homework: Employee Directory

+The react app pulls an employee list of 25 employees from https://randomuser.me.
+The list can be sorted by first name of the employees using an onclick function tied to the the "First Name" Table Head.
+The group of employees can be sorted by gender using an onclick function tied to the selected gender at the top of the table.
+The database only uses options of "male", "female" or "other" but no instances of other were observed in the sampled data.
+Since no option of other appeared it was not utilized but an "All" was added to get back to the complete list.
+The sort function does work while a specific gender is selected, however the user must click on another gender and back to the desired one to have the results display.

+Below are the assignment details given with the homework.

 ## Overview

 For this assignment, you'll create a employee directory with React.
 This assignment will require you to break up your application's UI into components, manage component state, and respond to user events.